xp-forge/redis/README.md

 $value= $protocol->command('GET', 'key');
 ```

+The port defaults to 6379 and can be changed by adding it as follows: *redis://localhost:16379*.
 To use authentication, pass it as username in the connection string, e.g. *redis://secret@localhost*.